jdepool/BOXI-GESTION-3/replit.md

 The system uses basic username/password authentication.
 User sessions are managed through PostgreSQL session storage using `connect-pg-simple` for secure server-side session management.

 ## UI/UX Design
 The application utilizes shadcn/ui for consistent design patterns and accessibility, built upon Radix UI primitives.
 Tailwind CSS is used for rapid and responsive styling.
 Lucide React provides a consistent icon set.
-The design includes a redesigned dashboard with five financial payment tracking metrics: Total USD, Pago Inicial/Total, Total Cuotas, Total Pagado, and Pendiente.
-It also features a new "Verificación" section with tabs for "Ingresos" (income) and "Egresos" (expenses), displaying payment verification statuses and allowing updates via a modal.
-Payment metrics in the "Pagos" tab now only reflect verified payments.
+The application features a tabbed interface for managing sales data, with dedicated views for Lista de Ventas, Ventas por completar, Reservas, and Pagos.
+It also includes a "Verificación" section with tabs for "Ingresos" (income) and "Egresos" (expenses), displaying payment verification statuses and allowing updates via a modal.
+Payment metrics in the "Pagos" tab only reflect verified payments.

 ## Feature Specifications
 - **Sales Data Upload**: Supports Excel files from Cashea, Shopify, and Treble.
-- **Interactive Dashboards**: Visualizes sales metrics and financial payment tracking.
 - **Sales Management**: Includes filtering, searching, and export capabilities for sales records.
 Notes field supports up to 200 characters with hover tooltip to view full text in truncated table display.
+The "Orden + Flete" metric in the Pagos tab is calculated as Total Order USD + Pago Flete USD (with Flete counted as $0 if the amount is zero or the Gratis checkbox is marked).
 - **Delivery Status Tracking**: Monitors the status of product deliveries with nine distinct states.
 - **Channel-Specific Metrics**: Provides insights tailored to different sales channels.
 - **Multi-Product Order Handling**: Supports orders with multiple products, tracking both order-level and individual product totals.